 Warnings and Cautions

 Observe the following warnings and cautions when installing or removing line cards.

 Do not slide a line card all the way into the slot until you have connected all required cables.
 Trying to do so disrupts normal operation of the router.

 Note If a line card lever or other retaining mechanism does not move to the locked position, the line card is not completely seated in the backplane.
 Carefully pull the line card halfway out of the slot, reinsert it, and move the line card lever to the locked position.

-To prevent jamming the carrier between the upper and the lower edges of the slot, and to ensure that the connector at the rear of the line card mates with the connection at the rear of the slot, make certain that the carrier is positioned correctly, as shown in the cutaway in the following illustration.
+To prevent jamming the carrier between the upper and the lower edges of the slot, and to ensure that the edge connector at the rear of the line card mates with the connection at the rear of the slot, make certain that the carrier is positioned correctly, as shown in the cutaway in the following illustration.
 If the line card does not slide freely into the backplane, loosen the locking thumbscrews on the neighboring line cards.